21 must buy best Polish souvenirs

 The Krakow Market hall with a sttall selling leather products

 Look for locally crafted leather goods for a stylish and durable souvenir.
-Good bargains can be found in local markets and street stalls, where you will find a great variety.
+Good bargains are available in local markets and street stalls, where you can find a great variety.

 Polish Crystal and Glassware

 Polish crystal and glassware are highly regarded for their exquisite craftsmanship and artistic designs.
-Hand-blown crystal items and decorative glassware are among the most sought-after traditional products in Poland.
+Hand-blown crystal items and decorative glassware are among Poland’s most sought-after traditional products.

 Decorative glassware often features vibrant colours and captivating patterns.
-From hand-blown glass sculptures to delicate glass ornaments and functional glassware like bowls, plates, and glasses, you will find a wide selection to take home.
+You will find a wide selection to take home, from hand-blown glass sculptures to delicate glass ornaments and functional glassware like bowls, plates, and glasses.

 Handmade candles – things to buy in Poland